HewlettPackard/swarm-learning/docs/Install/Running_Swarm_Learning_examples_using_SLM-UI.md

 3. User can use the provided template files and the generated certificates for the examples from the laptop and import them into the SLM-UI installer.

-**NOTE:**
+      **NOTE:** HPE recommends that users use their own certificates in actual production environment.

-HPE recommends that users use their own certificates in actual production environment.
+To run the Swarm Learning examples using SLM-UI, perform the following steps:

 1. [Adding a Swarm Host](Adding_a_Swarm_Host_in_SLM-UI.md)